JuliaGeometry/OldImmutableArrays.jl/README.md

 - Unrolled matrix-vector and matrix-matrix multiplication.
 - Conversions between vectors and row/column matrices.
 - Conversions from AbstractArray and to Array.
+- Matrix determinant and inverse.
+(The current implementation roundtrips the data to/from Array.)

 ## Credits